Committing to ACT

 • Launched the Social Justice Council in the U.S.

-• To promote advocacy among our employees, Dow has created a new paid time off policy for voting and other non-partisan related civic activities.
+• Dow implemented a paid time off policy for voting and other non-partisan related civic activities.

 • Dow joined the Board Diversity Action Alliance as a founding signatory.
 Signatories commit to increasing or maintaining the number of Black board directors, disclosing their boards’ racial and ethnic composition, and annually publishing a report on company diversity and inclusion efforts.